corsarus/CoreDataBasics-Part4/README.md

-This is the sample project for the [Core Data for iOS: Part 2 – Fetching and creating objects](http://corsarus.com/2015/core-data-for-ios-part-2-fetching-and-creating-objects/) blog post.
+This is the sample project for the [Using Core Data in iOS: Part 4 - Core Data syncing with iCloud](http://corsarus.com/2015/using-core-data-in-ios-part-4-core-data-syncing-with-icloud/) blog post.

-This project shows how creata poll and display Core Data objects using NSFetchedResultsController, and how to create managed objects and save them into the persistent store.
+This project shows how to setup an Xcode project to use iCloud syncing for the Core Data stack and how to handle remote updates notifications.

 The code is written in Objective-C.